Stock trading scams on social media

 These days, it is not unusual to find ourselves spending more and more time online and on various social media platforms.
 Social media has become one of the primary sources to stay on top of the news and to keep in touch with friends.
 You might have a lot of “friends” on social media, but do you really know all of them well?
 With the overflowing amount of information on social media, have you ever thought that some of the information might not be legitimate?

-Social media has become a platform for scammers to operate their “pump and dump” schemes in recent years.
+Social media has become a platform for scammers to operate their “ramp and dump” schemes in recent years.
 Stocks involved in these schemes are relatively low in liquidity and market capitalisation.
 Scammers will buy these stocks in advance at a low price.
-While the stock price is going up gradually, scammers will induce people on social media to buy the stock with an aim to pump up the demand of the stock and further inflate the share price.
+While the stock price is going up gradually, scammers will induce people on social media to buy the stock with an aim to ramp up the demand of the stock and further inflate the share price.
 Fraudsters will then dump the stock at an artificially high price and earn a huge profit.

 Be suspicious when you hear of such investment pitches and question the credibility of the information and its source.
-Here are some common social media investment tactics involving “pump and dump” schemes to be wary of.
+Here are some common social media investment tactics involving “ramp and dump” schemes to be wary of.

 Case example 1: Invitations to stock trading groups

 There are many social media groups operating under the premise of stock investment and learning of stock trading which allow investors to exchange views and information.
-However, those stock trading or learning groups run by fraudsters are not for the purpose of exchanging stock trading views between investors, but to carry out their “pump and dump” schemes.
+However, those stock trading or learning groups run by fraudsters are not for the purpose of exchanging stock trading views between investors, but to carry out their “ramp and dump” schemes.
 In order to attract more followers, some scammers impersonate themselves as celebrities such as renowned investment experts and key opinion leaders when they set up such investment groups.

 In these groups, fraudsters will actively provide market insights and stock recommendations.
 To lower the guard of their potential victims, fraudsters will recommend some conservative and popular stocks at the onset.
-Yet “pumping and dumping” is their ultimate goal.
+Yet “ramping and dumping” is their ultimate goal.
 They will eventually recommend stocks which can be manipulated easily, such as penny stocks with high shareholding concentrations and low liquidity.

 To lend credibility, fraudsters will claim that their recommendations are based on exclusive tips from experts, or even inside information.
 Also, fraudsters will typically ask the investors to provide proof of their stock trading transactions in the form of a screenshot, which will then be forwarded to the mastermind behind the scheme to earn their commission.
 Finally, scammers will dump the stocks and the stock price will collapse resulting in significant losses for investors who bought the stock at inflated prices.